ACA Employer Mandate 2026: Penalties and Compliance Checklist for Washington Businesses

 Frequently Asked Questions About ACA Employer Mandate 2026 Compliance

-Does the ACA employer mandate apply to employers with exactly 50 employees?
+Does the ACA employer mandate apply if you have exactly 50 employees?

 It can.
 The threshold is based on an average of 50 or more full-time employees, including full-time equivalents, during the prior calendar year.
 A company with fewer than 50 actual full-time employees may still be an ALE if part-time employee hours create enough full-time equivalents.